 Article 5

-1.In the course of investigation into facts and evidence, the NDC shall keep truthful written records.
+In the course of investigation into facts and evidence, the NDC shall make written records based on the facts.

-2.Audio and/or video recordings may be used to supplement the written records of the preceding paragraph.
+Audio and/or video recordings may be used to supplement the written records of the preceding paragraph.

 Article 6

-1.When it renders an administrative disposition or carries out another administrative act as the result of an investigative procedure, the NDC shall make a judgment of the truthfulness of the facts based on logic and empiricism after taking into consideration the statements presented and the conclusion reached upon the facts found and the evidence obtained, and shall then give the party a notice of its decision and reasons therefor.
+When the NDC renders an administrative disposition or carries out another administrative act as the result of an investigation procedure, it shall make a judgment of the authenticity of the facts based on logical reasoning and the empirical doctrine after taking into consideration the statements presented and the conclusion reached upon the facts found and the evidence obtained, and shall then give the party a notice of its decision and reasons therefor.

-2.Before rendering a non-beneficial administrative disposition in accordance with the governing Act, unless it has already conducted public hearings, the NDC shall give the person subject to the disposition an opportunity to state their opinions.
+Before rendering a non-beneficial administrative disposition in accordance with the Act, unless a hearing has already been held, the NDC shall give the person facing the disciplinary action an opportunity to state his/her opinion.

 Article 7

-1.In conducting an investigation, the NDC shall not enter into an occupied or guarded dwelling or other premises on a Saturday, Sunday, or any other non-working day, or at nighttime; provided, however, that this restriction shall not apply when consent has been obtained from the occupant, guard, or a representative thereof, or when it would clearly be difficult to achieve the purpose of the investigation unless the location in question was investigated on a Saturday, Sunday, or other non-working day, or at nighttime.
+In conducting an investigation, the NDC shall not enter into an occupied or guarded dwelling or other premises on Saturday, Sunday, or any other holidays, or at nighttime; however, this restriction shall not apply when consent has been obtained from the occupant, guard, or a representative thereof, or when it would clearly be difficult to achieve the purpose of the investigation unless the location in question was investigated on Saturday, Sunday, or any other holidays, or at nighttime.

-2.When an investigation has started during the daytime, it may continue into the nighttime.
+When an investigation has started during the daytime, it may continue into the nighttime.

-3.The term "nighttime" as used in the preceding two paragraphs means the time before sunrise and after sunset.
+The term nighttime as used in the preceding two paragraphs means the time before sunrise and after sunset.

 Article 8

-2.When it enters and investigates a place which must be kept secret for military purposes, the NDC shall be accompanied by the officer in charge or by another person qualified to act as the officer's representative.
+When the NDC enters and investigates a place which must be kept secret for military purposes, it shall be accompanied by the officer in charge thereof or his/her representative.

 Article 9

-1.If a party, or an item's owner, possessor, or holder, or a party in interest objects to the NDC placing an item under temporary seal, taking custody of it, or impounding it in accordance with Article 15, paragraphs 1 and 2 of the governing Act, they may lodge a protest at the site and state their reasons.
+If a party, or an item's owner, possessor, or custodian, or a party in interest objects to the NDC placing an item under temporary seal, taking custody of it, or impounding it in accordance with paragraphs 1 and 2 of Article 15 of the Act, he/she is entitled to object instantly by stating their reasons therefor.

-2.If the person conducting an investigation regards the protest of the preceding paragraph as meritorious, they shall promptly stop or change the investigation; if they regard the protest as lacking in merit, they may continue the investigation.
-When the objecting party demands it, the investigating party shall prepare a written description of the content of the investigation and deliver it to the objecting party.
+If the person conducting an investigation regards the protest of the preceding paragraph is considered reasonable, they shall promptly cease or change the investigation; otherwise, it may continue such acts.
+The investigating party shall prepare a written description of the investigation and submit to the objecting party upon its request.

 Article 10